Xtr126/wlroots-android-bridge/README.md

-# Why?
+# Overview
-Whilst other projects for running wayland and X11 applications on Android already exist, this has proper GPU acceleration and multi window integration.
+This is an attempt at an wayland compositor for Android with proper GPU acceleration and multi-window integration.
+Even if other projects for running wayland and X11 applications on Android already exist, they are flawed due to having to support proprietary Android drivers.
 Those projects use CPU write/read usage flags for buffers and workarounds to get around limitations of using proprietary Android drivers.
-[tinywl-ANativeWindow](https://github.com/Xtr126/tinywl-ANativeWindow) keeps the buffer entirely in GPU for the whole process of rendering/compositing and presenting to display, which is possible with open source mesa drivers.
+We keeps the buffer entirely in GPU for the whole process of rendering/compositing and presenting to display.
-It uses gralloc handle from minigbm/gbm gralloc headers to extract buffer attributes.
+This is made possible by a clever trick I discovered - using gralloc handle from open source minigbm/gbm gralloc headers to extract buffer attributes and import buffer into wlroots.
-Proprietary Android drivers may have their own gralloc instead of minigbm/gbm which makes that almost impossible.
-And then those other projects again use OpenGL ES shaders/drawing commands or Vulkan swapchains to render pixels from the buffer onto egl native window surface which submits the buffer to buffer queue of Android Surface.
-This uses new SurfaceControl/SurfaceTransaction APIs (introduced in APIs 29, 33, 34 and 36) to submit GPU memory buffers to SurfaceFlinger for presentation, avoiding use of EGL/Vulkan.
+This doesn't again use OpenGL ES shaders/drawing commands or Vulkan swapchains to render pixels from the buffer onto egl native window surface which submits the buffer to buffer queue of Android Surface, instead uses new SurfaceControl/SurfaceTransaction APIs (introduced in APIs 29, 33, 34 and 36) to submit memory buffers in GPU directly to SurfaceFlinger for presentation, avoiding use of EGL/Vulkan.
-It uses a zero-copy rendering path - client texture is rendered onto a GPU memory buffer allocated by minigbm/gbm gralloc which is then submitted for presenting to display by SurfaceFlinger, supporting hardware overlays (direct scanout) and GPU sampling by Android.
+A zero-copy rendering path - client texture is rendered onto a GPU memory buffer allocated by minigbm/gbm gralloc which is then submitted for presenting to display by SurfaceFlinger, supporting hardware overlays (direct scanout) and GPU compositing/sampling operations by Android.
-GPU acceleration for wlroots gles2/vulkan (either works) renderer is provided by mesa in termux (iris and Intel vulkan drivers are confirmed to work).
+GPU acceleration for wlroots gles2/vulkan (either one works) renderer works using mesa open source drivers (currently tested with iris on Intel GPU).

-Therefore performance logically should be within margin of error of the performance in the case of wayland applications running natively on desktop Linux on the exact same hardware.
+All in all, this means that performance can be within margin of error as if the same wayland applications ran natively on desktop Linux with similar hardware.
-Furthermore, with this Vulkan 1.4 and desktop OpenGL 4.6 should work flawlessly on supported hardware even though Android itself does not support desktop OpenGL.
+Notably, Vulkan 1.4 and desktop OpenGL 4.6 works flawlessly (tested on Intel GPUs) even though Android itself does not support desktop OpenGL.

-# How it works
+# Client application (Android/Kotlin) and wayland server/compositor architecture
-* A service in the app receives IBinder objects from a bundle when it recieves an intent by Tinywl app_process, then it starts a new Activity and callbacks to TinywlMainService.cpp AIDL service (using binder) as soon as the surface is created.
+* A service in the app receives IBinder objects from a bundle when it recieves an intent by Tinywl app_process, then it starts a new Activity and callbacks to TinywlMainService C++ AIDL service (running in labwc) using binder IPC, as soon as the surface is created.
+* `tinywl` module has kotlin code that runs in termux env (app_process).
+It takes care of launching the app and receiving binder from NDK AIDL service implementation in native code.
+* Termux handles the huge amount of dependencies of wlroots/mesa/wayland for us.
+* It has a wlr_allocator implementation that uses AHardwareBuffers internally, so the tinywl compositor internally uses Android's minigbm gralloc allocated buffers.
+* Each wayland client's texture is rendered onto a buffer, which is then presented on-screen using ASurfaceTransaction_setBuffer for each Window.
 * [TermuxAm](https://github.com/termux/TermuxAm/) is modified and used as a module to launch the activity of our app from app_process with intent containing bundle with IBinder AIDL callback object obtained from AIBinder in C++ code.
-* `tinywl` module has the code that runs in termux as a cli application in external process (app_process).
-It has an entry point like a standalone Java application called from cli with args.
-It takes care of launching the app and receiving binder from NDK AIDL service implementation in native code.
-* tinywl.c/libtinywl.so built with the app is just a placeholder, libtinywl.so from https://github.com/Xtr126/tinywl-ANativeWindow is used instead.
-* Termux is used since it handles the dependencies of wlroots/mesa/wayland for us.
-* It has a wlr_allocator implementation that uses AHardwareBuffers internally, so the tinywl compositor internally uses minigbm gralloc allocated buffers.
-* Each wayland client's texture is rendered onto a buffer, which is then presented on-screen using ASurfaceTransaction_setBuffer.

 ## Roadmap